Palm Beach Personal Injury Lawyer

 It is not unusual for more than one party to share some responsibility for an accident.
 When this happens, Florida follows “pure comparative negligence rules”.
 Under shared fault rules, the compensation that the injured party may recover for their accident will be reduced by an amount that reflects their level of fault for the accident.
 For example, if the injured person is 10 percent responsible for their accident, then their damage award will be reduced by 10 percent.
 So a damage award of $20,000 will be reduced by $2,000 for a total compensation of $18,000.

-If you think you may share some responsibility for your accident and have questions regarding Florida’s shared fault rules, consult with an experienced personal injury attorney who will answer your questions and evaluate your case.
+If you think you may share some responsibility for your accident and have questions regarding Florida’s shared fault rules, consult with an experienced Palm Beach personal injury lawyer who will answer your questions and evaluate your case.

 Florida’s Legal Deadlines For Filing Personal Injury Claims